Cloud-Foundations/Dominator/cmd/imagetool/README.md

 - **tar**: create a tarfile from an image
 - **test-download-speed**: test the speed for downloading objects for an image
 - **trace-inode-history**: trace the change history of an inode in an image and its sources
+- **unpack-fs-tree**: fetch and unpack a recursive file-system tree from a specified URL and unpack in the specified local directory
 - **wait**: wait (with timeout) for an image to exist

 ## Security